Table of Contents

 Sutashekhar Ras Sada, is a well-known Ayurvedic medicine for hyperacidity.
 Gairika is red ochre.
 Chemically, it is an oxide of Iron (Fe2O3).
 It has reddish brown color.
-In Ayurveda, gairik is used in combination of other ingredients in treatment of bleeding disorders, hiccups, vomiting, burning sensation and abdominal diseases.
+In Ayurveda, gairik is used in combination of other ingredients in the treatment of bleeding disorders, hiccups, vomiting, burning sensation and abdominal diseases.
 Shankha bhasma is obtained from conch-shell (Gastropoda, Class: Mollusca).
 It mainly consist of magnesia and antacid and anti-ulcer properties.
 It is used in the treatment of ulcers, dysentry, dyspepsia, indigestion and jaundice.

 What is Pitta?

-In Ayurveda, pitta pertains to fire and water elements and governs metabolism.
+In Ayurveda, Pitta pertains to fire and water elements and governs metabolism.

 - It is situated between the stomach and the smaller intestine and cooks all food and drink.

 - It is hot (ushna), light (laghu), quickly penetrating (Saram), liquid (Dravam), slightly viscid (Sneha), active